nicolaijacobsz1/nicolaijacobsz1/README.md

 ## Welcome to my Page! ![visitors](https://visitor-badge.glitch.me/badge?page_id=${your.username}.${your.repo.id})
 <p> I am an Application Support Engineer and UI/UX Designer.
 I love programming, designing, ethical hacking and traveling.

-As a Application Support Engineer, I love helping people and coding is my passion.
+As an Application Support Engineer, I love helping people and coding is my passion.
 I enjoy using my obsessive attention to detail to fix issues that may not be easy to spot.
 </p>

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/raw/master/coding.gif?raw=true" width="408" height="318" style="max-width:100%;">